Cooperative restores land to better than before

 Peregrine 'power rangers' take flight

-Four peregrine falcon chicks successfully hatched in a nest box on the lower ring of the Thomas Hill Unit 3 emissions stack in 2017.
-The chicks are the fruition of a program that began in 2004 at the cooperative's New Madrid Power Plant to help restore the once endangered peregrine falcon.
+Associated Electric has successfully hatched peregrine falcon chicks from a nest box on the Thomas Hill Unit 3 emissions stack.
+These four chicks hatched in 2017 and are the fruition of a program that began in 2004 at the cooperative's New Madrid Power Plant to help restore the once endangered peregrine falcon.
 It was later expanded to Thomas Hill.